Iconography Apprenticeship Year 2

 While our courses are no longer available for purchase on the website, St. Raphael School is open to inquiries about enrolling in courses at any time during the year.
 If you wish to enroll in a Yearlong course for the 2020-2021 school year after the official add/drop deadline (September 21), you will need to contact us directly.
 We will consider each request on a case-by-case basis after considering several factors, including size of the class, the preparedness of the student, the willingness of the instructor to accommodate a late addition to the class, and the content of the course.
 If you would like to submit a request for enrollment in an ongoing course, please visit our Contact Us page.

-Iconography Apprenticeship Year 2 of the 6-year Apprenticeship Program.
-The Year 2 focus will be on The Face, Turned, and students will complete an Icon of Mary with the Christ Child (Hodigitria type).
+Iconography Apprenticeship Year 2 is the second of the 6-year Apprenticeship Program.
+The Year 2 focus will be on the turned face, and students will complete an Icon of the Archangel Michael on a 12X16” board.
 As with the Workshops, the students in the Apprenticeship Program approach icons as a “prayer of the hands” and use the traditional media of egg tempera and gold leaf and, starting this year, hand-gessoed traditional boards.
 Students who take this course receive instruction in both the theology of iconography (sometimes called icon writing to stress the kinship with theology) and the artistic practices intrinsic to traditional iconography.

-Apprenticeship Year 2 Students in Iconography II will work toward the demonstrable goals of freehand-drawing a slightly-turned face on top of geometry and highlight a slightly-turned face from memory.
-Additionally, students will begin to learn new types of sankir (base skin and hair color) and how that affects highlight colors, as well as identifying and describing different types of Theotokos and Christ icons.
-The 10-session Iconography Workshops are not prerequisites but can be taken in advance of or alongside the Apprenticeship Program.
+Apprenticeship Year 2 Students will work toward the demonstrable goals of freehand-drawing a slightly-turned face on top of geometry and highlighting a slightly-turned face from memory.
+Additionally, students will begin to learn new types of sankir (base skin and hair color) and how that affects highlight colors.
+This year we will dive deeper into the theology of icons, including imagery related to all the Archangels.
+These skills will be assessed in a final one-on-one oral exam with the instructor.

 - Students must have completed the Apprenticeship Level 1 Program and have been approved by the teacher for promotion to Level II.